Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Cougars average 25.7 points per game, 3.8 fewer than the Wildcats allow per outing (29.5).

-- Washington State is 3-1 against the spread and 4-0 overall in games when it records more than 29.5 points.
+- When Washington State records more than 29.5 points, it is 3-1 against the spread and 4-0 overall.

-- Washington State is 3-2 against the spread and 4-1 overall when the team amasses over 367.3 yards.
+- In games that Washington State churns out over 367.3 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Cougars have turned the ball over 10 more times (16 total) than the Wildcats have forced a turnover (6) this season.
+- This year, the Cougars have turned the ball over 16 times, 10 more than the Wildcats' takeaways (6).

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.